samuel032khoury/OOD_Group/HW04/README.md

 Keys of the map are names of images as Strings assigned by users.
 The values of the map are objects (lower-level model) that directly or indirectly implement the `ImageFile` interface.

-Current abstract implementation of `ImageFile`, `AImageFile`, uses a 2-D array of Color to store (RGB) image (with no alpha channel) information, regardless of their original image format. `AImageFile` will also record the maximum value for Color.
+Current abstract implementation of `ImageFile`, `AImageFile`, uses a 2-D array of Color to store (RGB) image (with no alpha channel) information, regardless of their original image format.
+`AImageFile` will also record the possible maximum value for Color.
 There's a map in `AImageFile`, mapping from an `IChannelOperator` to `IChannelFunction` (see below Operation Section), which already contains several basic operations.
 Inherited concrete classes can expand the map per its demand.

 As overwritten an existing image in the image library is allowed by design, all current methods for `ImageFile` are restricted not to mutate the provided  `ImageFile` itself, but only generate a new copy with modification.
 If users want to "mutate" the original image, they can simply overwrite the value of which the key they used to retrieve an image to process.